SamuelKos/simple-editor/README.md

 # simple-editor
 GUI-editor for Python development.
-Tested to work with Debian Bullseye and Windows 7
+Tested to work with Debian Bullseye
-* Initially tested to work with Windows 7
+* Windows support is dumped.
+The strange problem with setting an icon comes back with win10, tried both 64 and 32 bit versions.

 # Featuring
 * Auto-indent